NyckJP/Dish-Atlantic/README.md

 # Dish Atlantic

 Want to find a new place to eat?
 Dish Atlantic gives you many different restaurants to scroll through and choose from!
+Find your next meal: [Dish Atlantic on Heroku](https://dishatlantic.herokuapp.com)

+Dish Atlantic will have a pre-existing account for you to try out all features:
+ - Email: newuser@email.com
+ - Password: 1234
+ - Seeded restaurants are favorited

 ## Dev Stack